rubyomr-preview/rubyomr-preview/README.md

 2. To get feedback on how OMR technology has been integrated into Ruby

 Our sincerest hope is that this preview helps us to work with the existing Ruby community to integrate those parts of OMR that the Ruby community finds beneficial.

+If you can't wait to get started, you can go directly to the <a href="#quickstartguide">Quick Start Guide</a>

-But first, you may be wondering…
+Otherwise, you may be wondering…

 # What is “OMR” ?